t8y2/t8y2/README.md

 - 🌱 I’m currently learning **AI**

-- 👨‍💻 All of my projects are available at [https://github.com/t8y2](https://github.com/t8y2)

 - 📝 I regularly write articles on [http://1.116.107.75:8090/](http://1.116.107.75:8090/)

 - 📫 How to reach me **1156263951@qq.com**